ella-yschoi/ella-yschoi/README.md

 ## 👩🏻‍💻 OpenSource

-If you'd like to contribute to this Open Source Library, please join me!
+If you'd like to contribute to this Open Source Library, please join me!<br/>
 For any inquiries or suggestions, feel free to submit a [GitHub issue](https://github.com/ella-yschoi/react-simple-datepicker-calendar/issues).
 Your feedback is invaluable.

 - 💻 [Simple DatePicker Calendar for React](https://github.com/ella-yschoi/react-simple-datepicker-calendar)